nickthetj/GroupProject4/README.md

 ## Modeling

-As a baseline, we designed a dummy model that always predicted pneumonia.
-It had a perfect recall score, but an accuracy of 75%.
-Further iterations would attempt to raise the accuracy score with minimal compromise of recall.
-We wanted the model to work better but without missing true pneumonia cases.
+Initially, we implemented a dummy model predicting pneumonia with perfect recall but an accuracy of 75%.
+Subsequent iterations aimed to improve accuracy without compromising recall on true pneumonia cases.

-We then began iterating to see what adjustments improved both scores, but especially recall.
-We experimented with adding convolutional layers, adjusting the learning rate both up and down, adding image augmentation to our training data, regularizing with a dropout layer, and various combinations of these adjustments.
-Several models scored quite highly on both recall and accuracy.
-Our final model, with a high accuracy and the highest recall score of all our attempts, was a convolutional neural network with multiple layers and the standard learning rate, along with no image augmentation or dropout regularization.
-At 300 x 300 image resolution, this model scored 99.4 for recall and 95.6 for accuracy on our validation set.
+Through various adjustments like adding convolutional layers, tweaking learning rates, incorporating image augmentation, and experimenting with dropout regularization, several models achieved high scores in both recall and accuracy.
+The final model, a convolutional neural network with multiple layers at a 300 x 300 image resolution, demonstrated exceptional performance with a recall score of 99.4% and an accuracy of 95.6% on the validation set.

 ## Evaluation